mitomac/duke_nigms_sandbox/README.md

 2. Open the project in Jupyter Notebook.
    ```
 3. Explore the Jupyter notebooks in the `notebooks` folder to follow along with each module.
 These notebooks leverage Google Cloud Platform (GCP) for cloud-based computation, ensuring scalability and accessibility for users.
+   - `module0.ipynb`: Introduction to Gemini coding assistant in jupyter.
    - `module1.ipynb`: Introduction to R
    - `module2.ipynb`: Introduction to ggplot2
    - `module3.ipynb`: Introduction to dplyr